dictybase-docker/developer-docs/src/pages/deployment/minio.md

 # you can use it to login from the web interface and manage files
 accessKey: ANYTHINGYOUWANT
 secretKey: ITISASECRET
-## ingress defintion, nginx ingress chart is a prerequisite
+## ingress definition, nginx ingress chart is a prerequisite
 ingress:
   enabled: true
   annotations: